hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 The `egrep` command will only let entries that match with the specified regular expression `[0-9]{3}M|[0-9]G` through, which corresponds with files that consume more than 100 MB.

+### How can I get more storage space

+[By default](https://docs.hpc.ugent.be/running_jobs_with_input_output_data/#quota) you get 3 GB of storage space for your home directory and 25 GB in the data and scratch filesystems.
+It is not possible to expand these quota.
+However it is possible to get more storage space through a [Virtual Organisation](https://docs.hpc.ugent.be/running_jobs_with_input_output_data/#virtual-organisations), which will also give you access to the [extra directories](https://docs.hpc.ugent.be/running_jobs_with_input_output_data/#vo-directories) related to that VO.
+The moderator of a VO can [request more storage](https://docs.hpc.ugent.be/running_jobs_with_input_output_data/#requesting-more-storage-space) for their VO.

 ### Why can't I use the `sudo` command?

 When you attempt to use sudo, you will be prompted for a password.